CHRIS BUTLER / SCIENCE PHOTO LIBRARY CHRIS BUTLER / SCIENCE PHOTO LIBRARY

-Surface of Venus.
-Computer artwork of a rocky landscape on the surface of the planet Venus.
+Venus.
+Artwork of the surface of Venus.
 This is the hottest planetary surface in the solar system, with temperatures of nearly 500 degrees Celsius.
 This is due to its dense carbon dioxide atmosphere that traps the Sun's heat.
 The surface atmospheric pressure, around 90 times that on Earth, distorts views of distant objects.
 Clouds of sulphuric acid obscure the Sun and the rest of the sky.
-Venus is 108 million kilometres from the Sun, around around two-thirds of the Earth-Sun distance, and is slightly smaller than Earth.
+The surface is geologically active, with several large volcanoes.
+Venus is the second planet from the Sun, next in from Earth and around two- thirds of the distance at about 108 million kilometres from the Sun.
+At around 12, 100 kilometres across, it is slightly smaller than Earth.

 Model release not required.
 Property release not required.